sgatev/sgatev.github.io/posts/modularity.md

 date: 2025-08-01
 ---

 Some systems are just too big for anyone to fully understand.
 So how do we still build and work on them?
-The time-tested strategy is divide and
+The time-tested strategy is *divide and conquer*: split the system into smaller pieces we can handle, then put them back together to solve the bigger problem.
+But splitting alone isn’t enough — the value lies in *how* we split it, and *how* we connect the parts.

-conquer: split the system into smaller pieces we can manage, then put them back together to solve the bigger problem.
-But splitting alone isn't enough.
-The value comes from *how* we split it and *how* we piece it back together.
+Good modular design is about *local reasoning*.
+You should be able to fully understand a module without having to figure out the whole system.
+You should be able to change a module without forcing changes everywhere else.
+That’s only possible with clear, stable boundaries between modules — in other words, well-defined *interfaces*.
+Interfaces aren’t just the glue that connects modules; they’re the abstraction that lets us make a few key assumptions and safely ignore the rest.

-Good modular design is all about *local reasoning*.
-That means we should be able to fully understand what a module of a system does without having to figure out the whole thing.
-We should be able to tweak one piece without forcing changes everywhere else.
-For this to work, we need a clear, stable boundary between modules — a well-defined *interface*.
+We can think of an interface as a *contract* between suppliers and consumers.
-Interfaces bring everything together.
-More than that: they let us make a few specific assumptions and ignore the details of the rest of the system.
+It defines what suppliers require and what they promise in return.
+A well-designed interface can also enable *reuse*: if it supports multiple use cases, we can rely on existing modules instead of building new ones from scratch.
+But this flexibility must not come at the cost of local reasoning — an interface that tries to serve too many purposes often ends up serving none well.

-An interface can be viewed as a *contract* between suppliers and consumers.
-It outlines what suppliers need from consumers and what they promise to give in return.
-It's important that we take extra care to specify the contract of each interface well, and to make sure that all modules in the system respect these contracts.
-That will enable us to build strong and scalable systems.
+It's important that we take extra care to specify the contract of each interface, and to make sure that all modules in the system respect these contracts.
+That’s what enables strong and scalable systems.
+Contracts give us the freedom to make certain kinds of changes locally, without causing ripples through the entire system.
+We can replace how a module works inside, while maintaining its contract.
+We can loosen its requirements, so it fits more use cases.
+We can tighten its guarantees, so others can rely on it more strongly.

-Modular systems are *fractal*.
-At a high level they are  modules connected by interfaces.
-But if we zoom in on a specific module, we can apply the same strategy: divide and conquer!
+This approach scales well because modularity is *fractal*.
+At the top level of a system, we have modules connected by interfaces.
+But if we zoom into any one module, we can apply the same principles again: divide and conquer, define clear boundaries, reason locally.
+The same thinking that helps us manage a whole system can help us manage each of its parts.